 The relationship between plot and character is something I find very interesting; how to get a good balance between them.
 In any media, I’m always drawn to stories centered more around the question, why than what.

 What is that golden ration between plot and character?

 I know it’s a question impossible to answer because the opinion will differ based on people’s personal preference.
 So, right from the start, I have to accept that whatever conclusion I reach it’s a decision that will inevitably displease some people, simply because it’s not to their taste.

 I’m no different.
-But, plot vs. character is something I think about a lot and especially this last year.
-Naturally, my own writing plays a big part in why I’m so preoccupied with the question, but it’s also made me think more about why I do or do not enjoy other people’s writing.
+But, plot vs. character is something I think about a lot, why I do or do not enjoy someone’s writing.